synical/linux-tools/README.md

-## intop
+## linux-tools

-A script for getting most frequent interrupts
+Tools I am working on for doing useful things in Linux